InfinityTools/bamcreator/readme.txt

 (https://github.com/InfinityTools/go-imagequant) and go-squish (https://github.com/InfinityTools/go-squish) have to
 be prepared manually before they can be used in the build process.

-Install the upx packer (https://github.com/upx/upx/releases) if you want to make use of the "--compression" option of the build scripts.
+Install the upx packer (https://github.com/upx/upx/releases) if you want to make use of the "--compress" option of the build scripts.

 Use the provided build scripts ("build.cmd" for Windows, "build.sh" for Linux and macOS) to build the binaries.